GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 ##### Bottom Growth

 DHT (mentioned above) plays a critical role in the development of the erectile tissue within the genitals.
-As DHT levels rise with the increase in Testosterone, this will cause the Skene's gland (sometimes referred to as the female prostate) to swell.
+As DHT levels rise with the increase in testosterone, this will cause the Skene's gland (sometimes referred to as the female prostate) to swell.
 This will induce random erections within the clitoris, causing the erectile tissue to grow.
 The amount of growth varies from person to person, but 1-3 inches is common.

 {!{ <div class="gutter">{{import '~/tweet' ids=[
   '1374094470753423360'
 ] tweets=meta.tweets className="hide-mentions" }}</div> }!}

-The clitoral hood and labia will become drier and thicker over time, and the inner labia may also start to grow hair.
-Self lubrication may reduce substantially, and over time penetration may become painful.
-Use more lube to avoid tearing and bleeding.

 {!{ {{import '~/tweet' ids=[
   '1431244822044622848'
   '1431244926214356993'
 ] tweets=meta.tweets className="grid-row" }} }!}

+##### Decreased Lubrication

+The clitoral hood and labia will become drier and thicker over time, and the inner labia may also start to grow hair.
+Self lubrication may reduce substantially, and over time penetration may become painful.
+Use more lube to avoid tearing and bleeding.

+You can also ask your gynecological provider or primary care doctor about vaginal estrogen.
+The levels of estrogen used in these products are so low, [there's no risk of interference with the effects of testosterone](https://www.sfaf.org/collections/beta/qa-gynecologic-and-vaginal-care-for-trans-men/).

 ##### Increased Emissions During Climax